Causal inference with recurrent and competing events: Introduction

+For example, in the Systolic Blood Pressure Intervention Trial~\citep{sprint2015randomized}, investigators found that intensive blood pressure lowering therapy increased the expected number of acute kidney injury episodes (a possible harmful side effect of blood pressure treatment) compared to standard blood pressure treatment.
+However, individuals on intensive blood pressure therapy had a lower incidence of all-cause mortality.

-In this example, all-cause mortality is a \textsl{competing event} for the outcome of interest (number of recurrent syncope episodes) because once an individual dies they cannot subsequently experience syncope.\footnote{What we define as a \textsl{competing event} is often called a \textsl{terminating} event in the recurrent events literature.} Due to the randomized design and the fact that no participant was lost to follow-up, the analysis these investigators conducted indeed has a ``causal'' interpretation: their results support an average protective effect of treatment discontinuation on the number of syncope episodes.
-However, analogous to previous arguments in the case where the outcome of interest is an incident (rather than a recurrent) event subject to competing events \citep{young_causal_2020,stensrud_separable_2020-1}, this ``protection'' is difficult to interpret in light of the finding that mortality risk is increased by treatment discontinuation.
-The increased number of syncope episodes in the discontinuation treatment arm might \textsl{only} be due to the treatment effect on mortality.
+In this example, all-cause mortality is a \textsl{competing event} for the outcome of interest (number of recurrences of acute kidney injury) because once an individual dies they cannot subsequently experience the recurrent event.\footnote{What we define as a \textsl{competing event} is often called a \textsl{terminating} event in the recurrent events literature.} Due to the randomized design these findings indeed have a ``causal'' interpretation: the results support an average harmful effect of intensive blood pressure treatment on the number of acute kidney injury recurrences.
+However, analogous to previous arguments in the case where the outcome of interest is an incident (rather than a recurrent) event subject to competing events \citep{young_causal_2020,stensrud_separable_2020-1}, this ``protection'' is difficult to interpret in light of the finding that mortality risk is lowered by intensive blood pressure treatment.
+The increased number of acute kidney injury episodes in the intensive treatment arm might \textsl{only} be due to the treatment effect on mortality.

+Early works on competing events \citep{tsiatis_nonidentifiability_1975,gail_review_1975,prentice1978analysis} considered the problem of identifying the survival function of the event of interest under elimination of competing events, and concluded that this is often unfeasible as it requires strong independence assumptions between the competing events, as well as a clear conceptualization of how to eliminate a competing event without affecting the risk of the other events.
+Instead,~\citet{prentice1978analysis} advocated for the cause-specific hazard as an identifiable estimand in the competing event setting.
+Although these early works are clearly based on an insightful intuition, they are not grounded in a formal framework for characterizing causal effects and their identifying conditions, which makes it difficult to interpret the effect estimates from these procedures and to assess recommendations regarding analytic choices.
+For example, it has been clarified that cause-specific hazards do not have a desirable causal effect interpretation \citep{robins_new_1986,young_causal_2020,aalen2015does,martinussen_subtleties_2020,hernan_hazards_2010, stensrud2020test,stensrud2020conditional}.